SCROLL DOWN TO DISCOVER NEW CHIEFTAINS AND OUR GROWING TRIBE

 Creative storyteller Agenda, was compelled to capture their powerful and rich narrative.
 He wanted to magnify qualities that are typically overshadowed by the importance placed on fame.

-THE CREATOR OF ONE THOUGHT JOINS THE NEW CHIEFTAINS
+DR. AARON TURNER, OF ONE THOUGHT JOINS THE NEW CHIEFTAINS

 “EVERYBODY HAS A FULL DECK OF THOUGHTS”

 “My early years were spent enjoying the buoyancy of an innocent mind”

 The power of the mind is the key to the power within people

 I am fascinated in the inner working behind the scenes of human beings and always have been.
 I am very interested in the place that the state of mind plays in the world.